 This summer apprenticeship program is available for young people who want to work as outdoor professionals.
 Each week of the summer is an intensive training on a different aspect of outdoor education, leading trips and mentoring youth on wilderness survival, ethnobotany, wildlife tracking, ancient scouting skills, traditional crafts, sustainable homesteading, plus optional hunting, fishing, and spiritual retreat.
 By the end of the summer, you will have the widest professional and practical, hands-on outdoor educational training possible.

-Outdoor Leadership & Nature Guides: Full-time for High School & College Grads
+Outdoor Leadership & Nature Guides: Full-time for High School & College Grads;

-Outdoor Youth Mentor Counselors In Training: Part-time for Teens
+Outdoor Youth Mentor Counselors In Training: Part-time for Teens;

 Part-Time Teen Schedule, Costs & Graduation Requirements (Adults see our full-time Earth Skills Teaching Apprenticeship schedule)

 Teens who are interested in the Outdoor Youth Mentor CIT program should study this page and complete the 20 application questions below.
-First, here are the part-time schedule options for teens:

-June 24-29, 2018 Option: Backcountry Leadership training course is only required to start the Youth Mentoring CIT course if you have never attended an overnight Wolf Camp week in the past.
+June 23-28, 2019 Option: Backcountry Leadership training course is only required to start the Youth Mentoring CIT course if you have never attended an overnight Wolf Camp week in the past.
 To graduate from the program in future summers, you will eventually need to take an equivalent backpacking / risk management / outdoor leadership course later.
-If you attend this week of the summer, cost for this course will be $695 plus optional weekend stayover at $100.
+If you attend this week of the summer, cost for this course will be $775 plus optional weekend stayover at $100.

 C) You will also need to serve as an assistant at a minimum of one kids day camp during the summer which will cost you nothing if you stay at home each night, or $100 per week if you stay with us in the evenings and overnight.

-• Return to assist and excel during at least one overnight camp week in order to specialize in at least one area of outdoor education.
+2) Return to assist and excel during at least one overnight camp week in order to specialize in at least one area of outdoor education.